 Pronunciation of 'Metrosideros'

-The word 'Metrosideros' originates from Greek, where 'metra' means 'heartwood' and 'sideros' means 'iron', referring to the hard, iron-like wood of these plants.
+The word 'Metrosideros' originates from Greek, where 'metra' means 'heartwood' and 'sideros' means 'iron', referring to the hardness of the wood.

 Pronunciation Details